How to Make Provencal Olive Tapenades

 To Prepare Black Olive Tapenade

-• In a food processor, add the anchovies, the olives, 75gr of tuna, 2 teaspoons of capers, 25ml of olive oil, handful worth of fresh basil, the garlic clove and pepper.
+- In a food processor, add the anchovies, olives, half a can of tuna, 2 teaspoons of capers, pine nuts, 25ml of olive oil, a handful of fresh basil, a garlic clove, and pepper.

-• Spread the black olive tapenade on grilled slices of bread and serve on its own as an snack, with drinks, or with the seasoned lettuce topped with grilled sunflower seeds for a starter course.
+- Spread the black olive tapenade on grilled slices of bread and serve as a snack, with drinks, or with the seasoned lettuce topped with grilled sunflower seeds for a starter course.

 To Prepare the Green Olive Tapenade

-• In a food processor add the grilled pine seeds, the olives, 75gr of tuna, 1 teaspoon of capers, 25ml of olive oil, handful worth of fresh basil and pepper.
+- In a food processor, add the grilled pine seeds, the olives, half a can of tuna, 1 teaspoon of capers, 25ml of olive oil, a handful of fresh basil, and pepper.

-• Spread the green olive tapenade on grilled slices of bread and serve on its own as an snack, with drinks, or with the seasoned lettuce topped with grilled sunflower seeds for a starter course.
+- Spread the green olive tapenade on grilled slices of bread and serve on its own as a snack, with drinks, or with the seasoned lettuce topped with grilled sunflower seeds for a starter course.

 Tried this recipe?Let us know how it was!